A Rate-Distortion Perspective on Quantum State Redistribution: Introduction and setting

-As we consider information theoretic limits, we have occasion to refer to many isomorphic copies of a single system, say $A$, which are always referred to by the same capital letter with a running index, i.e. $A_1$, $A_2$, \ldots, $A_n$, \ldots; a block (tensor product) of the first $n$ of these systems is written $A^n = A_1 A_2\cdots A_n = A_1 \ox \cdots \ox A_n$.
+As we consider information theoretic limits, we have occasion to refer to many isomorphic copies of a single system, say $A$, which are always referred to by the same capital letter with a running index, i.e. $A_1$, $A_2$, \ldots, $A_n$; a block (tensor product) of the first $n$ of these systems is written $A^n = A_1 A_2\cdots A_n = A_1 \ox \cdots \ox A_n$.
 More generally for a set $I\subset\mathbb{N}$ of indices, $A_I = \bigotimes_{i\in I} A_i$.
 We use the combinatorial shorthand $[n] = \{1,2,\ldots,n\}$, so that $A^n = A_{[n]}$.

-\section{Single-letter characterization of the rate-distortion function}
+\section{Single-letter characterization \\ of the rate-distortion function}

-In this section, we solve the quantum rate-distortion problem introduced above.
+In this section, we solve the quantum rate-distortion problem introduced above (depicted in Fig.~\ref{fig:QSI-RD}).
 First, we construct a protocol for a certain achievable rate, coming directly from quantum state redistribution (QSR); after that, we show the converse.
 QSR is a quantum compression protocol where both encoder and decoder have access to side information.
-We introduce this protocol more on subsection~\ref{subsection:QSR}.
+We introduce this protocol more in subsection~\ref{subsection:QSR}.